sanilb19/variational-autoencoder/README.md

 ## Results

-- **TensorFlow VAE**: Visualizes the latent space of the MNIST dataset and generates new digit images.
+- **MNIST Tensorflow VAE**: Visualizes the latent space of the MNIST dataset and generates new digit images.
-- **PyTorch VAE**: Animates the training process of a VAE on a 2D dataset, showing the evolution of the latent space.
+- **2D Moons PyTorch VAE**: Animates the training process of a VAE on a 2D dataset, showing the evolution of the latent space.

 ## Conclusion

 This repository demonstrates a basic understanding of VAEs and their application in data generation using both TensorFlow and PyTorch.
-The scripts provide a foundation for further exploration and experimentation with VAEs.
+The scripts provide a foundation for further exploration and experimentation with VAEs and generative AI.